Oral cancer: Southern Europe

-United States
+North America

+It is the eleventh-most-common cancer in the United States among males while in Canada and Mexico it is the twelfth and thirteenth-most-common cancer respectively.
+The ASIR for lip and oral cavity cancer among men in Canada and Mexico is 4.2 and 3.1, respectively.

+Of all the cancers, oral cancer attributes to 3% in males, opposed to 2% in women.
+New cases of oral cancer in US as of 2013, approximated almost 66,000 with almost 14000 attributed from tongue cancer, and nearly 12000 from the mouth, and the remainder from the oral cavity and pharynx.
+In the previous year, 1.6% of lip and oral cavity cancers were diagnosed, where the age-standardised incidence rate (ASIR) across all geographic regions of United States of America estimates at 5.2 per 100,000 population.

 In 2022, close to 54,000 Americans are projected to be diagnosed with oral or oropharyngeal cancer.
 66% of the time, these will be found as late stage three and four disease.
 It will cause over 8,000 deaths.
 Of those newly diagnosed, only slightly more than half will be alive in five years.
 Similar survival estimates are reported from other countries.
 For example, five-year relative survival for oral cavity cancer in Germany is about 55%.
 In the US oral cancer accounts for about 8 percent of all malignant growths.

 Oral cancers overall risk higher in black males opposed to white males, however specific oral cancers-such as of the lip, have a higher risk in white males opposed to black males.
 Overall, rates of oral cancer between gender groups (male and female) seem to be decreasing, according to data from 3 studies.

-Of all the cancers, oral cancer attributes to 3% in males, opposed to 2% in women.
-New cases of oral cancer in US as of 2013, approximated almost 66,000 with almost 14000 attributed from tongue cancer, and nearly 12000 from the mouth, and the remainder from the oral cavity and pharynx.
-In the previous year, 1.6% of lip and oral cavity cancers were diagnosed, where the age-standardised incidence rate (ASIR) across all geographic regions of United States of America estimates at 5.2 per 100,000 population.
-It is the eleventh-most-common cancer in the United States among males while in Canada and Mexico it is the twelfth and thirteenth-most-common cancer respectively.
-The ASIR for lip and oral cavity cancer among men in Canada and Mexico is 4.2 and 3.1, respectively.